sunpy/ndcube/docs/contributing.rst

 		$ git commit -am 'My first commit.'

 But CAUTION!
-Make sure you know what files have changed and how they've changed before doing this.
-Many a developer have accidentally committed extra things using this command and have had to spend wasted time undoing their mistake.
+This adds and commits all changed files.
+So make sure you know what files have changed and how they've changed before doing this.
+Many a developer (inlcuding yours truly) have accidentally committed extra files using this command and have had to spend wasted time undoing their mistake.

 Say it's the next day and you want to continue working on your bugfix.
-Open a terminal, change into the ndcube repo directory and make sure you are on the correct branch.
+Open a terminal, activate your ndcube dev conda environent, change into the ndcube repo directory and make sure you are on the correct branch.
 Also make sure you pull any new updates on the upstream master branch to your local bugfix branch:
 .. code-block:: console

+		$ source activate ndcube-dev (Just "activate ndcube-dev" in Windows)
 		$ cd my_ndcube_repo
 		$ git branch
 		$ git checkout my_fix
 		$ git pull upstream master

-Assuming there are no updates that have caused conflicts with the changes you made the other day, you're good to continue working.
+Assuming there are no updates that have caused conflicts with the changes you made the other day, you're ready to continue working.

 After more work and more commits, let's say you are ready to issue a pull request (PR) to ndcube to get feedback on your work and